hoodiehq/hoodie/README.md

 ## Setup

 Hoodie is a [Node.js](https://nodejs.org/en/) package.
-You need Node Version 4 or higher, check your installed version with `node -v`.
+You need Node Version 4 or higher and npm Version 2 or higher, check your installed version with `node -v` and 'npm -v'.

 First, create a folder and a [package.json](https://docs.npmjs.com/files/package.json) file